Goso asks: A water buffalo walks out of its enclosure. The head, the horns, and the four legs go through, but why doesn’t the tail, too?

-Nevertheless, Suzuki, following Hakuin, goes to great lengths to show the positive aspects of Pure Land (his family’s sect), and calls the recitation of the Nembutsu “the magic sesame that carries you to the other side of birth and death.”1
+Nevertheless, Suzuki, following Hakuin, tries to show the positive aspects of Pure Land (his family’s sect), and calls the recitation of the Nembutsu “the magic sesame that carries you to the other side of birth and death.”

 Surrender of the will to God is of the utmost importance in Christianity, which moreover demands obedience to religious authority in matters of doctrine.
-Zen takes the opposite approach: it does not provide students with any doctrine, nor are students given answers to metaphysical questions, forcing them discover them for themselves.
-Zen aims to bring about self-abandonment, not through obedience, but through intense concentration and questioning, leading to a crisis in which the self is exposed in its non-reality.
+Zen takes the opposite approach: it does not provide students with any doctrine, nor are students given answers to metaphysical questions.
+They are forced to discover the truth for themselves.
+Zen aims to bring about self-abandonment, not through obedience, but through intense concentration and questioning, leading to a crisis in which the self is exposed in its non-existence.
 As Suzuki explains,

 In the early years, masters tried to create a “questioning mind” (tai-i) in students by requiring them to pose questions to the master.
 The responses given were always calculated to puzzle and perplex, to make the student doubt his view of reality.
-Masters commonly struck students or put them down in order to upset them, to depress them, to make them look for the “I” that felt bad, to expose the self for the nothing that it is (the paramita of ksanti).
-Deshan (790-865) used to say, “If you say ‘yes’ you get thirty blows from my stick; if you say ‘no’ you get thirty blows just the same.”
+Masters commonly struck students and verbally humilliated them in order to make them angry, to make them unhappy, to expose the self and the painful prison that it is.
+Deshan (790-865) used to say, “If you say yes you get thirty blows from my stick; if you say no you get thirty blows just the same.”
 These blows were referred to as “grandmotherly love.”
-It wasn’t uncommon for a monk, at the moment of his enlightenment, to return his master’s love by striking him, in the realization that he and the master were not two beings after all.
+It wasn’t uncommon for a monk, at the moment of his enlightenment, to return his master’s love by striking him, in the realization that he and the master were the same Self.

-This method of mandatory questioning was formalized in the twelfth century by the assigning of koans, or cases, no one of which has an answer that can be expressed verbally.
-The aim of the koan is to provide a subject for single-pointed concentration, which excludes all else; this prolonged concentration creates a crisis and exposes the non-reality of the self, thus bringing about an awareness of Self.
+This method of mandatory questioning was formalized in the twelfth century by the assigning of koans, or cases, none of which has an answer that can be expressed verbally.
+The aim of the koan is to provide a subject for single-minded concentration that excludes all else.
+This prolonged concentration creates a crisis, in which the non-reality of the self is exposed, thus bringing about an awareness of Self.
 (See Richard De Martino’s essay, The Human Situation and Zen Buddhism.)

-In spite of their opposite approaches, however, both Christianity and Buddhism can lead to enlightenment so long as there is a complete surrender or abandonment of the self; conversely, neither will lead to enlightenment so long as followers refuse to either surrender or abandon the self.
-Leaving aside the sin-expiating aspect, the main philosophical difference between them is that Christianity teaches ‘surrender’ or giving-up of an eternal self called a soul to a personalized other (a father-figure or a husband-figure), while in Buddhism there is a realization that one is God and that the soul never really existed.
+In spite of their opposite approaches, however, both Christianity and Buddhism can lead to enlightenment so long as there is a complete surrender or abandonment of the self.
+Conversely, neither will lead to enlightenment so long as followers refuse to either surrender or abandon the self.
+Leaving aside the sin-expiating aspect, the main philosophical difference between them is that Christianity teaches people to surrender an eternal self, the soul, to a personalized God who is like a father, while in Buddhism there is a realization that one is God and that the soul never really existed.
 But no matter which path one has chosen, one always begins with effort, zeal (viraya), and one always ends with acceptance (ksanti) and the renunciation of self-will, because the will is the water buffalo’s tail.

-Whatever the reality is, enlightenment may come more readily to those who believe in other-power, that is, the willingness of departed buddhas to help us independently of our desserts.
+Whatever the reality is, enlightenment may come more readily to those who believe in other-power, that is, the willingness of departed buddhas to help us.
 Madame Guyon emphasizes that her attainment of union with God was by His grace and not by her own efforts, that her efforts hindered her because they came from self-will.

 I would like to finish this post with a story, which illustrates how ceasing one’s own efforts—giving up—is equivalent to surrendering one’s self-will.
 It is about Ananda, one of the Buddha’s most esteemed disciples, famous for being able to recite any of the Master’s teachings by heart.